 - Ensure that the time service is currently running by stopping and starting it by entering following command and pressing Enter:

-The example configures Windows to use time servers operated by the NTP Pool Project, Windows, Apple, and Google.
+The above example configures Windows to use time-servers operated by the NTP Pool Project, Microsoft, Apple, and Cloudflare.
 Note that there shouldn’t be any line breaks in the command; it’s all on one line.

-The instructions in this article applies to Windows 10, 8.1, 8, and 7 (and corresponding releases of Windows Server.)
-Check out the macOS version of this tutorial.
+The instructions in this article apply to Windows 10, 8.1, 8, and 7 (and corresponding releases of Windows Server).
+Check out the MacOS version of this tutorial for your Macs!